 (Re-)Production and Distribution

 A sometimes overlooked property of digital radios is that they can be copied easily, since the “design” usually consists of software or other design files, such as programming code, VHDL, FPGA design files or a GNU radio project on a PC.
 This is a huge advantage for economic industrial production of SDRs.
-For the experimenter and developer can easily create “backups” of the radio.
+The experimenter and developer can easily create “backups” of the radio or put it under software version control.
 If modifications made on the radio’s functionality are not satisfactory, the original state can easily be retrieved.